GitauHarrison/notes/unit_testing/unit_testing_in_python.md

 =================================== 1 passed in 0.07s ===================================
 ```

 The `term-missing` shows the list of line numbers that did not execute during the test.
 In the case above, line 17 - 18 in the `prime_number()` function was not covered.
-This two lines fall under the `else` part of the conditional statement checking for a number greater than 1.
+These two lines fall under the `else` part of the conditional statement checking for a number greater than 1.

 ```python
 # prime_number.py